hypherionmc/hypheriondocs/Simple RPC/troubleshooting.md

 While this mod normally works perfectly the first time, there are some cases where it may not.

 ### My status won't display
-&nbsp;

-Lets rule out the most common issues here.
+Let's rule out the most common issues here.

 * Make sure you have an active internet connection.
 This mod requires internet, because it needs to communicate with the Discord API.
 * You might have disabled game activity on Discord.
 To check this, head over to `Settings -> Gaming activity`.